Endurax Professional Camera Tripod – Model ETR-66

 Included in the box is the phone holder adapter that attaches to the Quick Release Plate.
 This is a handy inclusion for those that want to improve their mobile phone photography, especially in low light scenarios (and selfies).

 ONE YEAR WARRANTY – Endurax camera tripods are fully warranted against defects in materials and workmanship for one year.
 If the product fails due to a manufacturing defect they will repair it without charge, or replace it, at their discretion.
 This warranty does not cover damage caused by accident, improper care, negligence, normal wear and tear, or the natural breakdown of colours and materials over extended time and use.

 As the saying goes, you get what you pay for – and that’s certainly what you get with this tripod.
-Even though Endurax and the packaging states “Professional” (see update below), in our opinion, this is definitely NOT a professional tripod.
+Even though Endurax and the packaging state “Professional” (see update below), in our opinion, this is definitely NOT a professional tripod.
 Apart from the height (most tripods don’t stand this tall) and the rotating ball feet, there is nothing really new or different about this tripod (compared to other similar tripods in the market).
 Would we recommend this tripod?
 Considering the low price tag, yes, we would recommend it for a complete beginner or someone on an extremely tight budget that is doing limited tripod work.
 We do not recommend the use of this tripod in extreme weather conditions.

 Please Note: We may receive commissions when you click links and make purchases.
 However, this does not impact our reviews or recommendations.
 We try our best to keep things fair and balanced, in order to help you make the best choice.